morgana-x/IDXLib/README.md

 # IDXLib
-A library for the Luck Star no Mori game series's IDX Archives
+A library for the Lucky Star no Mori game series's IDX Archives

 Archived Games: https://archive.org/details/lucky-star-no-mori